-The route from Kalaw to Inle lake is relatively easy to trek, most of it is laid on dust roads, the elevation is easy with single climbs never higher than 500 meters and a maximum altitude point of 1500 meters.
-The overall distance to trek is of around 58 km and most people break it down in 3 days (2 nights stop overs).
+The route from Kalaw to Inle Lake is relatively easy to trek, most of it is laid on dust roads, the elevation is easy with single climbs never higher than 500 meters and a maximum altitude point of 1500 meters.
+The overall distance to trek is of around 58 km, and most people break it down in 3 days (2 nights stopovers).

 The route was not so busy, but again that could be due to the extreme heat of April and not many insane people like us going on such a challenge.
 The few people we met seemed to all have undertaken the trek together with a guide.
 Also by doing research before starting, we seem to have found only blogs of people sharing their experiences of trekking with a guide.

-While trekking in Europe and other National parks around the world is generally safe thanks to well marked paths, this trek in Myanmar is not marked at all.
-So a good sense of direction and some navigation skills are a must… or make sure you have a good GPS and you know how to use it.
+While trekking in Europe and other National parks around the world is generally safe thanks to well-marked paths, this trek in Myanmar is not marked at all.
+So a good sense of direction and some navigation skills are a must… or make sure you have a good GPS, and you know how to use it.

 While the route shared by Gonzalo is mainly on white dust roads, there are certain points that it goes off-track taking advantage of shortcuts.
-This is where a good GPS device can be very useful as there are points where there are meanders of paths, and if like us you get on the wrong one, then it’s a real adventure to get out from thick woodland.
+This is where a good GPS device can be handy as there are points where there are meanders of paths, and if like us you get on the wrong one, then it’s a real adventure to get out from thick woodland.

-Around every 5 km there are small shops or villages, so generally it’s not a problem to find where to buy bottled water and some basic food.
+Around every 5 km there are small shops or villages, so generally, it’s not a problem to find where to buy bottled water and some basic food.

 The third day, after mainly trekking downhill we arrived at the village of Indein, around 5 km southwest from Inle Lake.
 From here we took a small boat by the water channel in Indein to Nyaungshwe ($17 for hiring the entire boat).
-The boat trip is fascinating, going by small channels, small dams, then into the lake passing little bamboo huts elevated over the water, the reeds and floating plants.
+The boat trip is fascinating, going by small canals, small dams, then into the lake passing little bamboo huts elevated over the water, the reeds and floating plants.